chasdev/bsqlparse/docs/source/api.rst

-:mod:`sqlparse` -- Parse SQL statements
+:mod:`bsqlparse` -- Parse SQL statements
 =======================================

-.. module:: sqlparse
+.. module:: bsqlparse
    :synopsis: Parse SQL statements.

-The :mod:`sqlparse` module provides the following functions on module-level.
+The :mod:`bsqlparse` module provides the following functions on module-level.

-.. autofunction:: sqlparse.split
+.. autofunction:: bsqlparse.split

-.. autofunction:: sqlparse.format
+.. autofunction:: bsqlparse.format

-.. autofunction:: sqlparse.parse
+.. autofunction:: bsqlparse.parse

 In most cases there's no need to set the `encoding` parameter.
-If `encoding` is not set, sqlparse assumes that the given SQL statement is encoded either in utf-8 or latin-1.
+If `encoding` is not set, bsqlparse assumes that the given SQL statement is encoded either in utf-8 or latin-1.